YuanxunLu/LiveSpeechPortraits/README.md

 - **(New!)
 Docker and Web Demo**

   We are really grateful to [Andreas](https://github.com/andreasjansson) from [Replicate](https://replicate.ai/home) for his amazing job to make the web demo!
-Now you can run the [Demo](https://replicate.ai/yuanxunlu/livespeechportraits) on the browser!
+Now you can run the [Demo](https://replicate.ai/yuanxunlu/livespeechportraits) on the browser.